slacy/blog/content/Basics of TensorFlow.md

 $learning\_rate = 0.001$,
-the derivative of $x^2$ is $2x$, and the initial value of x was 1.0, that leaves us with:
+the derivative of $x^2$ is $2x$, and the initial value of $x$ was $1.0$, that leaves us with:

 $$x_1=1.0-0.001*2x$$

 Which is exactly 0.998.
 Whew!

+What we learned is:

+> With each iteration of an optimizer, TensorFlow takes us one "learning_rate sized step" closer towards
+> the solution we're looking for.

-So, now we can rewrite our solver.
+So, now we can rewrite our solver to iterate many times, and we'll get pretty close to a true solution.

-## A solver that actually works
+## A solver that actually "works"

 ```python